WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Super glue the mag wheel straight to the metal axle.

-I hope to have encouraged some of you with this "TRUE & TRIED" simple method of doing your own Straight Tube Axle.
+I hope to have encouraged you with this fairly simple method of doing your own "Straight Tube Axle".

 As always..........
 Happy Modeling !

-NEW PRODUCT AND PRE-SALE ANNOUNCEMENT’S FOR ANY NEW ITEMS.
+NEW PRODUCT ANNOUNCEMENT’S FOR ALL NEW ITEMS.

 Automatically delivered to your email inbox!